 Have you ever wondered what might be the most popular data integration tools in the world?
-Initially, if you work in IT, you may be thinking of some household IT vendor names and their solutions trying to figure out which one might be the most popular.
+Initially, if you work in IT, you may be thinking of some household IT vendor names and their solutions, trying to figure out which one might be the most popular.
 However, that would be boring.
-The correct answer is actually a pretty interesting one (and no, it’s not Youredi iPaaS platform), so we decided to write a blog about it.
+The correct answer is actually a pretty interesting one (and no, it’s not the Youredi iPaaS platform), so we decided to write a blog about it.

 The Most Popular Data Integration Tool in the World

-Gartner analyst Massimo Pezzini had a great opening line for his presentation in this years’ Symposium in Barcelona.
+Gartner analyst Massimo Pezzini had a great opening line for his presentation at this year’s Symposium in Barcelona.
 He asked the audience: “Do you know what the most popular integration tool in the world is?”.
 No one dared to raise their hand, and albeit I was tempted to shout out the Youredi name, I had to admit I had no real clue.
 After a relatively long silence in the room, he gave us the rather surprising answer: “It’s you”.

 Apparently, the human being is by far the most common and popular integration tool used in today’s world to transfer data between different applications or systems.
-For better or for worse, we still key in information from one system to another numerous time every single day.
+For better or for worse, we still key in information from one system to another numerous times every single day.
 Why?
 Because sometimes it really is the most feasible way to get things done.
 With small amounts of data that must be transferred at random intervals (maybe even just once), the “human integration” is typically sufficient to “get the job done”.
-It works even when the data is not in a digital format to begin with.
+It works even when the data is not in a digital format, to begin with.

 We all know that humans tend to make errors on a regular basis.
-While there are different methodologies that enable to reduce the number of errors (as well as detect errors when they happen), it’s safe to say that the “human integration” is not particularly good integration method when the amount of data increases.
+While there are different methodologies that enable to reduce the number of errors (as well as detect errors when they happen), it’s safe to say that “human integration” is not a particularly good integration method when the amount of data increases.
 And the amount of data does not have to increase by much before we humans start to struggle.
-As an example, if you had to copy a piece of text (e.g. a password) from one system to another, it’s pretty easy to do it flawlessly if it’s a normal 8-character string of numbers and letters.
-Now, try doing that with an 80-character string of text and your chances of getting it right the first time reduce significantly.
-Furthermore, getting the job done correctly will probably take you more than 10 times longer.
+As an example, if you had to copy a piece of text (e.g., a password) from one system to another, it’s pretty easy to do it flawlessly if it’s a normal 8-character string of numbers and letters.
+Now, try doing that with an 80-character string of text, and your chances of getting it right the first time reduce significantly.
+Furthermore, getting the job done correctly will probably take you more than ten times longer.